A Guide to Gear and Settings.

 The most popular Artisan pads are the Shiden-Kai, the Hien and the Hayate.
-Luckily, Artisan themselves have a nice comparison chart, made with their knowledge of materials science, giving each pad a relative rating in categories such as “speed of initial motion”, “smoothness” “horizontal/vertical glide” and “stopping”.
+Luckily, Artisan themselves have a nice comparison chart, giving each pad a relative rating in categories such as “speed of initial motion”, “smoothness” “horizontal/vertical glide” and “stopping”.
 They also hilariously have a category called “Upgradability from QcK”.

 The problem with Artisan pads is that they're not made to last.
 The Hayate's glide will probably start deteriorating after 3 months.
-Also, some of their pads, like the Raiden, don't work with all mouse sensors, which sadly includes the best ones.
+Also, some of their pads, like the Raiden, don't work with all mouse sensors, which sadly includes all the best ones.
 They've stated outright that they care more about quality of glide than compatibility with top of the line mouse sensors, which is likely part of the reason they haven't gotten very famous.

 Do note that they seem to have translated their whole site to English with Google Translate, so it can be a bit hard to navigate.
 Some of their pads are available on Amazon if you’re worried about importing.

 There’s one last important thing about mousepads that I wanna cover before moving on, and that is maintenance and cleaning.
 I like to keep my gear covered in bubble wrap when I’m not using it, but no matter what you do your mouspad will start accumulating dust, dirt and sweat, and the glide will worsen as a result, so eventually you’ll wanna clean it unless you feel like buying a new pad.

 There are two cardinal rules that you must never, ever break.